 3. Wright’s Rocky Mid Life Crisis

 I hate to tell you this folks, but, like many artists, Frank Lloyd Wright had a dark side.
 I've written about him at length here.
 Clad in a wide brimmed hat and red-lined cape, he was premeditatedly flamboyant and an unlikeable character.
 He had a narcissistic temperament and a massive ego.

 Wright was an architectural wunderkind, but a rather wretched person.
 Architect Philip Johnson once complained that Wright thought he was “born full-blown from the head of Zeus.”
 I have a special allergy to this type of fabulist.

 In 1907, tiring of domestic life, Wright began a torrid affair with a client's wife, Mamah Borthwick Cheney (pronounced "May-mah").
 Mamah was a highly educated intellectual, fluent in several languages, and a feminist -- an appealing trifecta for Wright who seemed to need a challenging woman by his side.
 Mamah, in turn, became obsessed with a vibrant man who was reinventing architecture.

 In 1909, Wright claimed that his conventional life situation in Oak Park was “discordant” and that his wife Kitty was a dreadful “bore.”
 One biographer speculates that he was having a nervous breakdown.
-At a minimum, it was a mid life crisis.
+At a minimum, it was a serious mid-life crisis.